Over £307,700 raised for Send a Cow

-We have completed four years of fundraising for our charity partner Send a Cow and are delighted to report that, with your help, we’ve raised a huge £161,128.
+We have completed five years of fundraising for our charity partner Send a Cow and are delighted to report that, with your help, we’ve raised over £307,700.

 Thank you so much to Riverford customers and staff for your support.
 We’re incredibly proud of what we’ve achieved.